mdshoeb2050/JS-A2Z-Series/10_classesAndObjects/OOPSnotesGPT/level_1.md

 # what is prototype in javascript ?

 In JavaScript, the **prototype** is an essential part of the language's object-oriented programming model.
-Every object in JavaScript has a prototype, which is another object.
-The prototype object is used for inheritance, allowing objects to inherit properties and methods from their prototypes.
-Understanding prototypes is fundamental to working with JavaScript's object system.
+=> Every object in JavaScript has a prototype, which is another object.
+The prototype object is used for inheritance, { allowing objects to inherit properties and methods from their prototypes.}
+=> Understanding prototypes is fundamental to working with JavaScript's object system.

 Here are some key points to understand about prototypes in JavaScript:

 1. **Prototype Chain:**
    - Each object in JavaScript has a prototype, and these prototypes are organized into a chain known as the "prototype chain."
    - When you access a property or method on an object, JavaScript first looks for it on the object itself.
-If it doesn't find it, it continues searching up the prototype chain until it either finds the property or reaches the end of the chain.
+   - If it doesn't find it, it continues searching up the prototype chain until it either finds the property or reaches the end of the chain.

 2. **`prototype` Property:**
    - Every function in JavaScript has a `prototype` property, and this property is used to set the prototype for objects created using that function as a constructor.
 For example, when you create objects with a constructor function, they inherit from the constructor's prototype.